Thunderbirds perform during the 2025 Joint Base Andrews Air Show

-The U.S. Air Force Air Demonstration Squadron “Thunderbirds”, perform during the Joint Base Andrews Air Show, Maryland, Sept.
-13, 2025.
+The U.S. Air Force Air Demonstration Squadron “Thunderbirds”, perform during the Joint Base Andrews Air Show at Joint Base Andrews, Maryland, Sept.
+12, 2025.
 The air show allows the public to engage with Airmen and see firsthand the aircraft that support the nation’s defense.
-(U.S. Marine Corps video by Cpl.
-Vincent Needham)

 |Date Taken: